YoeriNijs/vienna/README.md

 - Event listener (such as click) may stop intervals and timeouts in same component
 - VProp is leaking state when routing to subcomponent that has input binding
 - VInit does not work without callback yet
+- Running tests with vComponentFactory may cause Jest open handles issue.
+As a workaround, you can enable fake timers in the Jest config or explicitly disable real timers in your tests (do not forget to re-enable them!).

 # Ideas